BraedonWooding/Comp2521-19T3/Tute3_Files/README.md

 int nodeDepth(BSTree t, int key) {
   int depth;
   if (t == NULL) {
-    return -1;
+    // If we didn't find the node
+    // We know it can't be in an empty tree return -1;
   } else if (key == t->value) {
-    return 1;
+    // If we found the node than we know that in this box
+    // It has to have a depth of 1.
+Remember we can't
+    // think about the larger boxes that this is contained in
+    // Just think about this by itself in it's own little tree return 1;
   } else if (key < t->value) {
+    // (The logic for right is the same as this so I'll say it once)
+    // Else we know that the key either doesn't exist or is in the
-    depth = nodeDepth(t->left, key);
+    // left tree so we'll query that. depth = nodeDepth(t->left, key);
   } else {
     depth = nodeDepth(t->right, key);
   }
+  // If it turns out that we didn't find it
+  // Then we don't want to include our node
+  // If we did find it than we want to include our node
+  // as part of the path.
   if (depth != -1) {
     depth++;
   }